 When talking about English-speaking countries in Central America, it should come as no surprise that Nicaragua ranks among the lowest.

 It’s the poorest country in Central America by far, and although there’s a moderate Nicaraguan diaspora living in the United States, compared to the Salvadorans, Hondurans, and Guatemalans, it’s tiny.
 Only Costa Rica and Panama have smaller immigrant populations living in the U.S. The difference with them, though, is that they’re both much wealthier countries with better education systems offering better chances to learn English.

 Nicaragua has no such luck.

-One thing worth pointing out about the list above is this:
+One thing worth pointing out is this:

 Taking Belize out of the equation, when you look at English proficiency in Costa Rica, Honduras, El Salvador, Panama, Guatemala, and Nicaragua, you’ll see one thing standing out.

 All these countries are way ahead of others in Latin America.
 Even Panama, with the lowest proficiency in Central America, comes out better than supposed “big hitters” like Colombia and Mexico.

 Only Argentina comes higher than Costa Rica, and Latin America’s powerhouse of Brazil comes in El Salvador and Guatemala.
 That’s truly surprising.